-Related to Risk Identification and Mitigation
+Related to risk identification and mitigation

-- Identifies potential client safety risks relevant to the practice setting, method of service delivery, and client population served - Verifies that there are policies and procedures in place related to risk and crisis management and is knowledgeable about these procedures - Incorporates appropriate measures to mitigate/manage identified risks and adheres to safety best practices
+- Identifies potential client safety risks relevant to the practice setting, method of service delivery, and client population served. - Verifies that there are policies and procedures in place related to risk and crisis management and is knowledgeable about these procedures. - Incorporates appropriate measures to mitigate/manage identified risks and adheres to safety best practices.

-Related to Physiotherapist Training
+Related to physiotherapist training

-- Maintains their competency in safety protocols, procedures and risk mitigation measures relevant to their practice. - Participates in emergency preparedness and response training appropriate to the practice setting, method of service delivery, client population served, and identified safety risks.
+- Maintains their competency in safety protocols, procedures, and risk mitigation measures relevant to their practice. - Participates in emergency preparedness and response training appropriate to the practice setting, method of service delivery, client population served, and identified safety risks.

-Related to Client Interactions
+Related to client Interactions

-- Provides a clean, accessible, and safe physiotherapy practice environment - Confirms that all equipment and electrophysical modalities are clean, safe, and maintained and calibrated in accordance with manufacturer specifications, and retains documentation of equipment calibration and maintenance for ten (10) years. - Applies appropriate safety procedures when using equipment or electrophysical modalities.
+- Provides a clean and safe physiotherapy practice environment. - Confirms that all equipment and electrophysical modalities are clean, safe, and maintained and calibrated in accordance with manufacturer specifications, and retains documentation of equipment calibration and maintenance for ten (10) years. - Verifies clients' identities to confirm that the correct physiotherapy services are provided.

+Applies appropriate safety procedures when using equipment or electrophysical modalities.